 Every person who is qualified to be an elector in an improvement district is also qualified to be a trustee.
 Being a trustee requires an investment of personal time and an interest in serving the public.

-Get to know your trustees and come to the monthly board meetings held in the HID office at 825 Scott Avenue on the third Thursday of each month at 7:00 pm.
+Get to know your trustees and come to the monthly board meetings held in the HID office at 825 Scott Avenue every 3rd Wednesday night at 5:30 pm.